-Almonds contain fairly high levels of vitamin E and polyphenols, likely conferring this nut its well known antioxidant properties (Sweazea et al 2014).
-These authors conclude that “almond ingestion, at a typical portion size and without other dietary modification, may be a feasible and effective diet tactic for individuals with type 2 diabetes”, as almonds do not negatively affect blood glucose, oxidative stress, or inflammation.
-Rather, they lowered biomarkers of inflammation (CRP) by nearly 30% in people with poorly-controlled type 2 diabetes (Sweazea et al 2014).
+Almonds contain fairly high levels of vitamin E and polyphenols.
+Likely conferring this nut its well known antioxidant properties (Sweazea et al 2014).
+These authors conclude that “almond ingestion, at a typical portion size.
+Without other dietary modification, may be a feasible and effective diet tactic for individuals with type 2 diabetes”.
+As almonds do not negatively affect blood glucose, oxidative stress, or inflammation.
+Rather, they lowered biomarkers of inflammation (CRP) by nearly 30%.
+People with poorly-controlled type 2 diabetes (Sweazea et al 2014).
 While this looks promising, above study only included 24 participants so that confirmation from larger trials would be desirable.
 And remember to eat them with skin intact to retain the antioxidant benefit.

-These nuts offer a great source of the element Selenium, Se, a mineral required in trace amounts for proper cellular function.
+These nuts offer a great source of the element Selenium.
+Se, a mineral required in trace amounts for proper cellular function.
 Se contributes to the body’s antioxidant systems, immune function, thyroid metabolism, and reproduction.
-In places like New Zealand with low Se presence in soil and thus produce, eating a few Brazil nuts per week may help compensate this shortfall.
 Only one kernel (c.
 5 g) supplies 174% of the recommended daily Se amount (Alasalvar & Bolling 2015).Selenium has been linked to many health benefits in humans, including decreased risk and incidence of cancer(Falasca, Casari & Maffucci 2014, Freitas-Silva & Venâncio 2011)

-Considered one of the oldest tree fruit known to man with records going back as far as 7000 BCE (Casas-Agustench et al. 2011), walnuts exhibit the highest antioxidant and poly-unsaturated fatty acids content of all nuts: linoleic acid (omega-6 fat) and a-linolenic acid (ALA, an omega-3 fat) form the most prominent varieties (Vinson & Cai 2012).
-These walnut constituents were shown to improve inflammation, arterial compliance, insulin resistance, and endothelial function and blood pressure in clinical and epidemiological studies.
+Considered one of the oldest tree fruit known to man.
+With records going back as far as 7000 BCE (Casas-Agustench et al. By 2011), walnuts exhibit the highest antioxidant and poly-unsaturated fatty acids content of all nuts: linoleic acid (omega-6 fat) and a-linolenic acid (ALA, an omega-3 fat) form the most prominent varieties (Vinson & Cai 2012).
+These walnut constituents were shown to improve inflammation.
+Arterial compliance, insulin resistance, and endothelial function and blood pressure in clinical and epidemiological studies.
 ALA is also thought to maintain cognitive function in older adults (Barbour et al. 2014).
-A whole food in itself, walnuts possess the highest content of ALA of all edible plants and also contain high levels of serotonin.
-Recently discovered substantial amounts of melatonin in walnuts also contributed a significant antioxidant effect in an experimental rat model (Ros 2010).
+A whole food in itself, walnuts possess the highest content of ALA.
+Of all edible plants and also contain high levels of serotonin.
+Recently discovered substantial amounts of melatonin in walnuts.
+Also contributed a significant antioxidant effect in an experimental rat model (Ros 2010).

 Native to the Middle East, the pistachio tree is one of the oldest flowering nut trees.
 Archeological records show that pistachio consumption dates back as far as 7000 B.C. in Turkey – similar to walnuts (Dreher 2012).

-Compared to other nuts, pistachios contain less fat and energy, higher levels of fibre, and the highest levels of potassium (K), g-tocopherol, vitamin K, phytosterols, xanthophyll carotenoids, certain minerals (copper, iron, magnesium), vitamin B6, and thiamin.
-Thus, pistachios exhibit a high antioxidant and anti-inflammatory potential, also ranking in the top 50 foods with a high antioxidant value (Bulló et al. 2015).
+Compared to other nuts, pistachios contain less fat and energy.
+Also higher levels of fibre, and the highest levels of potassium (K), g-tocopherol, vitamin K, phytosterols, xanthophyll carotenoids.
+Certain minerals (copper, iron, magnesium), vitamin B6, and thiamin.
+Thus, pistachios exhibit a high antioxidant and anti-inflammatory potential.
+Also ranking in the top 50 foods with a high antioxidant value (Bulló et al. 2015).

-Mediterranean diets supplemented with 20–50g walnuts per day and 80–100g pistachios a day improved endothelial function by 21 and 24%, respectively.
-Pistachio consumption also improved glucose levels, lipid parameters, oxidative status, vascular function, arterial stiffness, and some indices of inflammation that may underlie the observed enhanced endothelial function (Kasliwal et al. 2015, Barbour et al. 2014).
+Mediterranean diets supplemented with 20–50g walnuts per day.
+80–100g pistachios a day improved endothelial function by 21 and 24%, respectively.
+Pistachio consumption also improved glucose levels.
+Lipid parameters, oxidative status, vascular function, arterial stiffness, and some indices of inflammation.
+This may underlie the observed enhanced endothelial function (Kasliwal et al. 2015, Barbour et al. 2014).